Ayowel/butler-to-itch/README.md

 * If more than one channel string matches, the resulting channel is all maches separated by a "`-`".
 * String matching is case-insensitive
 * Strings match only if the string is delimited by `.`, `_`, `-`, or the start of the filename.

+### Channel names in `files`

+Channel names in the `files` input field may only contain lowercase alphanumerical characters and hyphens, or they won't be recognized as such.